 Customer service skills

-Customer service skills are the features and practices you need to create a positive customer experience address In general, customer service skills depend heavily on problem solving and communication.
+Customer service skills are the features and practices you need to create a positive customer experience address In general, customer service skills depend heavily on problem-solving and communication.
 Customer service is often considered a “soft skill”, with features like active listening and reading both verbal and unreliable sources.
-List of skills always need to put separately on a resume.
+A list of skills always needs to put separately on a resume.

 Related customer service skills: